tonymadjid/tonymadjid/README.md

 - 👋 Hi, I’m @tonymadjid
-- 👀 I’m interested in GIS and webgis
+- 👀 I’m interested in GIS and WebGIS
 - 🌱 I’m currently learning web programming
-- 💞️ I’m looking to collaborate on beginner web programming
+- 💞️ I’m looking to collaborating on beginner web programming
-- 📫 How to reach me my email bagoezpaijo@yahoo.com

 <!---
 tonymadjid/tonymadjid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.